 Part 16 of the NPPF provides detailed policies relating to the historic environment which will be used by the Local Planning Authority when considering and assessing applications for Listed Building Consent.
 Historic England has produced an advice document entitled ‘Making Changes to Heritage Assets’ advice note 2 (2016).

 How do I get a building included on the National List?

-Anyone can make a request to English Heritage for a building to be included on to the statutory list, including parish councils, local residents, amenity societies, interested bodies or ourselves.
-This procedure is know as spot listing.
-Spot listing is not undertaken by ourselves but by English Heritage.
-There is a formal application form which can be obtained from English Heritage, Application Form for spot listing / de-listing or from the Local Planning Authority.
+Anyone can make a request to Historic England for a building to be included on to the statutory list, including parish councils, local residents, amenity societies, interested bodies or ourselves.
+This procedure is known as spot listing.
+Spot listing is not undertaken by ourselves but by Historic England.
+There is a formal application form which can be obtained from Historic England.
 The form will require the following information to be prepared and submitted:

 - Full address of the building or structure